Igor-ad/vkmodule-socket/README.md

     }
 }
 ```
-Only a complete and formatted query string:
+The complete and formatted query string:
 ```
 {
     "command": {